meziantou/Meziantou.GitLabClient/docs/coverage.md

 # [Project iterations](https://docs.gitlab.com/ee/api/iterations.html)
 - [ ] [List project iterations](https://docs.gitlab.com/ee/api/iterations.html#list-project-iterations) `GET /projects/:id/iterations`
-    - [ ] `state`: Return only opened, upcoming, started, closed, or all iterations.
-Defaults to all.
+    - [ ] `state`: ‘Return opened, upcoming, current (previously started), closed, or all iterations.
+Filtering by started state is deprecated starting with 14.1, please use current instead.’
     - [ ] `search`: Return only iterations with a title matching the provided string.
     - [ ] `include_ancestors`: Include iterations from parent group and its ancestors.
 Defaults to true.

 # [Project-level Variables](https://docs.gitlab.com/ee/api/project_level_variables.html)
 - [ ] [Create variable](https://docs.gitlab.com/ee/api/project_level_variables.html#create-variable) `POST /projects/:id/variables`
-    - [ ] `id`: The ID of a project or urlencoded NAMESPACE/PROJECT_NAME of the project owned by the authenticated user
+    - [ ] `id`: The ID of a project or URL-encoded NAMESPACE/PROJECT_NAME of the project owned by the authenticated user
     - [ ] `key`: The key of a variable; must have no more than 255 characters; only A-Z, a-z, 0-9, and _ are allowed
     - [ ] `value`: The value of a variable
     - [ ] `variable_type`: The type of a variable.
 Available types are: env_var (default) and file
-    - [ ] `protected`: Whether the variable is protected
+    - [ ] `protected`: Whether the variable is protected.
+Default: false
-    - [ ] `masked`: Whether the variable is masked
+    - [ ] `masked`: Whether the variable is masked.
+Default: false
-    - [ ] `environment_scope`: The environment_scope of the variable
+    - [ ] `environment_scope`: The environment_scope of the variable.
+Default: *
 - [ ] [List project variables](https://docs.gitlab.com/ee/api/project_level_variables.html#list-project-variables) `GET /projects/:id/variables`
-    - [ ] `id`: The ID of a project or urlencoded NAMESPACE/PROJECT_NAME of the project owned by the authenticated user
+    - [ ] `id`: The ID of a project or URL-encoded NAMESPACE/PROJECT_NAME of the project owned by the authenticated user
 - [ ] [Remove variable](https://docs.gitlab.com/ee/api/project_level_variables.html#remove-variable) `DELETE /projects/:id/variables/:key`
-    - [ ] `id`: The ID of a project or urlencoded NAMESPACE/PROJECT_NAME of the project owned by the authenticated user
+    - [ ] `id`: The ID of a project or URL-encoded NAMESPACE/PROJECT_NAME of the project owned by the authenticated user
     - [ ] `key`: The key of a variable
     - [ ] `filter`: Available filters: [environment_scope].
 See the filter parameter details.
 - [ ] [Show variable details](https://docs.gitlab.com/ee/api/project_level_variables.html#show-variable-details) `GET /projects/:id/variables/:key`
-    - [ ] `id`: The ID of a project or urlencoded NAMESPACE/PROJECT_NAME of the project owned by the authenticated user
+    - [ ] `id`: The ID of a project or URL-encoded NAMESPACE/PROJECT_NAME of the project owned by the authenticated user
     - [ ] `key`: The key of a variable
     - [ ] `filter`: Available filters: [environment_scope].
 See the filter parameter details.
 - [ ] [Update variable](https://docs.gitlab.com/ee/api/project_level_variables.html#update-variable) `PUT /projects/:id/variables/:key`
-    - [ ] `id`: The ID of a project or urlencoded NAMESPACE/PROJECT_NAME of the project owned by the authenticated user
+    - [ ] `id`: The ID of a project or URL-encoded NAMESPACE/PROJECT_NAME of the project owned by the authenticated user
     - [ ] `key`: The key of a variable
     - [ ] `value`: The value of a variable
     - [ ] `variable_type`: The type of a variable.
 Available types are: env_var (default) and file